 self := SuperClass(arguments);

 A class can have object attributes and class attributes.
 In other languages, these are called properties or fields.
 They represent actually states of an object.
-We stick with the term attributes:
+We stick with the term attributes in EVE documentation.

 To access object attributes we can use dot notation:

-Now we know how to instantiate a class and create objects of the same type.
-Once you have defined a class, this do not know anything about it's objects.
-You can not ask the class anything.
+We already know how to instantiate a class and create objects using a class constructor.
+After you have defined a class, this do not know anything about it's objects.
+You can not ask the class anything about it's instances.

 For a class, you can define static attributes and methods.
 That's the secret: a class is actually a singleton object.
-This is holding the class states.
-Each attributes defined in the "static" region belong to the class singleton object.
+The class is holding the class states.
+Each attributes defined in the static region belong to the class singleton object.

-Class Tree There is a special class that has name "Object" and represents the "root" class.
-Each classes can grow from Object or from other "base class" forming a "class tree".
+There is a special class that has name "Object"and represents the "root" class.
+Each classes grows from Object or from other "base class" forming a "class tree".
 Like a real tree the class hyerarchy has a single root.

-This example define a Point class with two parameters.
+This example define a "Point" class with two parameters.
 The parameters have default values so they are optional when you create a point.
 Read the example and the notes to undestend how to use a user defined class constructor.

 p1 = (a:1, b:1) p2 = (a:2, b:2)